aer0ss/aerofs/golang/src/aerofs.com/valkyrie/README.md

 request within a reasonable amount of time.

-A Zephyr server MUST immediately close any connection through which it receives a bind request for a Zephyr Identifier that does not correspond to any existing connection.
+A Zephyr server MUST immediately close any connection through which it receives a bind request:
+  - to an unknown peer
+  - to a peer that is already bound
+  - to the caller itself (i.e. a self-bind request)

 A Zephyr server MUST close any connection through which it receives a valid bind request that is not matched by the corresponding peer within a reasonable amount of time.

-A Zephyr server MUST immediately close any connection through which it receives a bind request to a peer that is already bound.

 ## Streaming